Wind-Blox Business Practices

 According to the HH Foundation, the claimed 'endorsement' was actually a paid advertisement.

-After getting caught, W~B corrected the misleading endorsement claim.
+After getting caught, W~B amended the misleading HHF endorsement claim.

 Wind-Blox: "The bi-directional Velcro closure takes seconds to attach"

-After getting caught, W~B reworded most of the 'Velcro®' references.
+After getting caught, W~B removed the misleading 'Velcro®' brand references.

 Wind-Blox Are 'Made In America'...
 Or Are They?

 It appears that the "Made in America" Facebook claim was intended to mislead consumers.

 After getting caught, W~B deleted the 'Made in America' claim on their Facebook page.

 Wind-Blox originally implied that they performed aero-acoustic wind tunnel testing.

 Wind-Blox: "Wind tunnel tests were conducted at George Fox University’s School of Mechanical Engineering"